darklife/darkriscv/README.md

 Currently, the most expensive path in the Spartan-6 is the address bus for the data side of the core (connected to RAM and peripherals).
-The problem regards to the fact that the following acions must be done in a single clock:
+The problem regards to the fact that the following actions must be done in a single clock:

 - generate the DADDR[31:0] = REG[SPTR][31:0]+EXTSIG(IMM[11:0])